needle-mirror/com.unity.physics/Documentation~/getting_started.md

 Dynamic bodies (i.e., those with `PhysicsVelocity`) require `Translation` and `Rotation` components.
 Their values are presumed to be in world space.
 As such, dynamic bodies are unparented during entity conversion.

 Static bodies (i.e., those with `PhysicsCollider` but without `PhysicsVelocity`) require at least one of either `Translation`, `Rotation`, and/or `LocalToWorld`.
 For static bodies without a `Parent`, physics can read their `Translation` and `Rotation` values directly, as they are presumed to be in world space.
 World space transformations are decomposed from `LocalToWorld` if the body has a `Parent`, using whatever the current value is (which may be based on the results of the transform systems at the end of the previous frame).
 For best performance and up-to-date results, it is recommended that static bodies do not have a `Parent`.

-`BuildPhysicsWorld` and `ExportPhysicsWorld` systems expect the chunk layouts for rigid bodies to be the same at both ends of the physics pipeline in order to write the simulation results to component data.
-Making structural changes (adding/removing entities with physics components, or adding/removing new components to them) between these two systems is not safe.
-Modifying `PhysicsCollider` between these two systems is also not safe.
-Modifying `Translation`, `Rotation` and `PhysicsVelocity` of dynamic rigid bodies between these two systems serves no purpose, since `ExportPhysicsWorld` will write back to ECS data at the end of the simulation.

 The [Interacting with bodies](interacting_with_bodies.md) section provides more info on how to interact with Physics Bodies and their data.